 Love is a complex emotion, which holds different meanings for different individuals.
 And love language in relationships describes how individuals express their feelings towards their beloved.
-At times you may feel you are out of words to put all your emotions in words and find it difficult to communicate with the love of your life.
-However, the concept of love languages helps you learn how your partner wants to receive the love from your side.
-There are five love languages by which you can express and receive love in a relationship.
+At times, you may feel you are unable to express all your emotions in words and find it difficult to communicate with the love of your life.
+However, the concept of love languages helps you learn how your partner wants to receive the love from you.
+There are five love languages by which you can express and receive love find commitment in a relationship.
 These are developed and well explained by Gary Chapman in his book, “The 5 Love Languages: The Secret To Love That Lasts”.
-Through his observations, he stated that every individual knows all five love languages, but they differ in how they feel.
-This article explores what those 5 love languages are, how relationships benefit from them, and how to identify your partner’s love languages.
+Through his observations, he stated that every individual knows and enjoys all five love languages, but we all tend to favor one over the other four.
+This article explores what those 5 love languages are, how relationships benefit from them, and how to identify your partner’s love language.
 Scroll down to know more information.

 In This Article

 What makes a person receive emotional love cannot be the same for another.
 Every individual has a preferred love language to receive affection.
 Failure to understand your partner’s love language while expressing your affection and love can lead to distress in the relationship.